timdirr/NaturalLanguageProcessing/Milestone2.md

 Taking a look at the two plots above one can see that we tend to have some strong class imbalance towards the Drama genre.
 Additionally, this genre tends to occur quite often with other genres.
 We focus further analysis on the logistic regression with bag-of-words classifier, as it has the highest Jaccard score and is the best performing non-DL model, additionally it is quite interpretable.

-Generally, we found that the model looks for certain distinct key words in the plots, like "Future" in Sci-Fi.
+Generally, we found that the model looks for certain distinct keywords in the plots, like "Future" in Sci-Fi.
 If these certain highly weighted words are present in the description, the model tends to nearly always predict this class.

 This behaviour however, is also the main pitfall of the model, as we tend to have strong overlap between genres (especially Drama) which then confuses the model.
 If these distinct keywords are missing, the model usually defaults back to the majority class, which is Drama.
 Note that we also use a "predict at least one" approach, thats why Drama is predicted most often if the model is unsure.